 When people have spoken up, though, it’s been in an attempt to clarify what Emerson Eggerichs meant.
 I’ve had people saying, “but he didn’t mean what you said!” or “you’re cherry picking.”
 Others have told me that if I just watched the DVD series I’d understand better.
 Others have suggested that I ask Emerson directly what he meant.

 I believe that these people, though well-meaning, are missing the point.
 It’s not whether or not I’m mischaracterizing Eggerichs or misunderstanding him.
 It’s not even about me.

-It’s the fact that all of these hundreds of women can read the book and see exactly the same thing that I did–and that these hundreds of women can say that the book contributed to very dysfunctional, if not abusive, patterns in their marriage.
+It’s the fact that all of these hundreds of women can read the book and hear his teachings and see exactly the same thing that I did–and that these hundreds of women can say that these teachings contributed to very dysfunctional, if not abusive, patterns in their marriage.

 Now, maybe Eggerichs doesn’t actually believe the things that I’ve said about his book.
 If so, then he didn’t write Love & Respect very well, because so many of us interpreted it the same way–in the way that hurt women.

 Or perhaps his views have changed since 2004, when he wrote it.
 That’s wonderful!

 But in both cases, the answer is not to say, “that’s not what he believes!”
 The answer is for him to withdraw the book and rewrite it to convey better what he does want to say.
 Or, better still, to take some time to reflect about how his views on marriage may not actually be biblical.